How to do pass-through voting alongside your fiduciary duty

 - Principle 3: A firm must pay due regard to the interests of its customers and treat them fairly.

-How then does a fund manager ensure votes are being cast with due skill, care, and diligence in the best interests of customers and fairly for all customers?
+How then does a fund manager ensure votes are being cast: i) fairly, and ii) with due skill, care, and diligence in the best interests of customers?

 Funds that are set up as companies (as is the case with many listed ETFs) have their own legal identity.
 Therefore, it is the company - not the underlying investor of the company - who owns the underlying assets (including shares), typically through a depositary/custodian.
 The investors in turn own shares in the company.